Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects likely to impact the area: Venture Housing - Social and Affordable Homes, Tennant Creek Aviation and Accommodation Hub, Territory Energy Link, and Urban Public Housing - Peko Road.
-The following details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified four projects expected to influence the region: Venture Housing - Social and Affordable Homes, Tennant Creek Aviation and Accommodation Hub, Territory Energy Link, and Urban Public Housing - Peko Road.
+These projects are likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.